 Mobile order-ahead, including services like buy online and pick up in-store (BOPIS) and curbside pickup, are introducing new challenges to transaction verification.

 With card-not-present fraud more sophisticated than ever, and the speed with which these orders need to be fulfilled, there is very little time to conduct manual reviews, leaving a lot of room for fraud.

 Incognia was approached by a global QSR that was challenged to reduce chargebacks while not blocking mobile BOPIS orders.
 To cut down on chargebacks, the company implemented its payment processor’s fraud prevention solution.
 It worked to reduce chargebacks but the solution was blocking 54% of all mobile BOPIS orders, severely impacting the business.

-Incognia’s fraud detection solution based on location behavioral biometrics enabled the QSR to add an enhanced risk-based decision layer of device and location intelligence to their transaction verification process reducing reliance on transaction information and AVS checks,
+Incognia’s fraud detection solution based on location behavioral biometrics enabled the QSR to add an enhanced risk-based decision layer of device and location intelligence to their transaction verification process reducing reliance on the transaction information and AVS checks,

 Incognia enabled the QSR to reduce friction for good customers resulting in a 70% increase in transaction approvals.
 In addition, Incognia enabled the QSR to more effectively identify accounts with inconsistent device and location behavior resulting in a 30% reduction in fraudulent transactions.